Distributed Community Detection in Large Networks: SBM with Grouped Community Structures

 {To illustrate the SBM with the grouped community structure, we consider the toy examples in Figures \ref{fig:illustration}(a) and (b).
-Both networks are generated under the SBM with $n=40$, $K=4$, and $\V\pi = (1/4,1/4,1/4,1/4)^T $.
+Both networks are generated under the SBM with $n=20$, $K=4$, and $\V\pi = (1/4,1/4,1/4,1/4)^T $.
 The link probability matrices are

 respectively.
 Note that both probability matrices satisfy Condition \ref{cond:1} with group size of two.
-Therefore, both networks are SBM with the grouped community structure, i.e., in both networks, nodes between groups are loosely connected in comparison to nodes within group.
-In Figure \ref{fig:illustration}(a), nodes within community are loosely connected but nodes across communities within group are densely connected.
-While in Figure \ref{fig:illustration}(b), the nodes within community have dense links and nodes across communities have loose links.}
+Therefore, both networks are SBM with the grouped community structure, i.e., in both networks, nodes between groups are loosely connected in comparison to nodes within the same group.
+In Figure \ref{fig:illustration}(a), within community nodes are relatively loosely connected while nodes across communities but within the group are relatively densely connected.
+While in Figure \ref{fig:illustration}(b), the within community nodes have dense links and nodes across communities have loose links.}